-Tutors and teachers with relevant expertise are the main deliverers of the PSHCE programme.
-Outside speakers will also play a role.
+Teachers with relevant expertise are the main deliverers of the PSHCE programme; tutors support the PSHCE programme through fortnightly discussions.
+Resources are provided centrally; teachers have the freedom to adapt these according to the needs of their class.
+Support is provided by Head of PSHCE and the Assistant Head of PSHCE.
+All members of SLT support the PSHCE programme and will drop into lessons to assist with quality assurance.
+Outside speakers will also play a role in the delivery of the programme.
 The Head of PSHCE along with the Assistant Head of PSHCE are responsible for reviewing the programme annually by responding to pupil and teacher feedback as well as trends within society.
-Heads of Year are responsible for coordinating the delivery of the PSHCE programme.
+Together with the Head of PSHCE, Heads of Year are responsible for coordinating the delivery of the PSHCE programme.

 The programme works on a Thematic curriculum model with each year building on the last.
-Each half term is dedicated to one of three main themes.
-Healthy Lifestyles, Relationship and Sex education or Living in the Wider World.
+The three main themes are Healthy Lifestyles, Relationship and Sex education or Living in the Wider World.